Bronx Museum of the Arts: History

 The Bronx Museum of the Arts was originally opened to try to stir interest in the arts in the Bronx borough and to serve the diverse populations of the area.
 The museum opened on May 11, 1971, in a partnership between the Bronx Council on the Arts, which was founded in 1961, and the Metropolitan Museum of Art.
 The opening coincided with a borough-wide "Bronx Day" event.
 The first exhibit consisted of 28 paintings from the Met's collection.
 The museum was originally housed in the first floor rotunda (the Veteran's Memorial Hall) of the Bronx County Courthouse, converted using $77,000 in municipal funds.
 Additional galleries were located in the Bronx's Co-op City, Bedford Park, and Allerton neighborhoods, with the Allerton gallery was located in the Beth Abraham Hospital.
 In its first 12 years of operation, the museum held over 350 exhibitions.

 In 1982, the city purchased a vacant synagogue at 165th Street and the Grand Concourse as a new location for the museum.
 The new location opened to the public in May 1983, in conjunction with "Bronx Week," which succeeded "Bronx Day."
 The new space was inaugurated with an exhibition of twentieth century artwork.
-It consisted of paintings, photographs, and prints borrowed form the Met.
+It consisted of paintings, photographs, and prints borrowed from the Met.
 An expansion and renovation was completed in 1988 at the cost of $5.8 million.

 In February 2004, construction began on a $19 million expansion project that doubled the museum's size to 33000 sqft.
 The expansion opened in October 2006.
 In 2008, a 3000 sqft arts center was added to accommodate educational programs for local schoolchildren and their families.
 Beginning on March 29, 2012, the museum ceased charging admission for all days, whereas previously, admission was free on Fridays only.

 In 2016, the museum announced that it was starting a $25 million plan to renovate and expand and well as establish a $10 million endowment.
 The plan would be overseen by architect Monica Ponce de Leon, and it received $7 million from the mayor Bill de Blasio's office.
 The rest of the funds qere expected to be raised privately.
 The first part of the renovation was planned to be completed by 2020.
 The museum revealed a new plan for the renovation in 2022, designed by Marvel Architects.
 Work on the renovation did not start until July 2024, at which point it was slated to cost $33 million.
+The renovation was scheduled to cost $42.9 million by 2026.
+The project included energy-efficiency retrofits and accessibility upgrades.